Sjyhne/MapAI-Competition/README.md

 1. Building segmentation only using aerial images.
 2. Building segmentation using lidar data (it is allowed to combine the lidar with aerial images).
+### Task Rules

+You are allowed to use additional training data for both tasks.
+The datasets used for training must be open and accessible to everyone and follow the specific rules for each task.

+**Task 1:**
+- You are allowed to use pretrained models trained on RGB images which are open and accessible to everyone.
+	- E.g. ImageNet pretrained backbones/networks.
+- You are allowed to use other open datasets for training the models, however, they must be datasets with RGB-images.
+Therefore, you cannot use other types of data for training the models for this specific task.

+**Task 2:**
+- You are allowed to use pretrained models trained on RGB images and/or LiDAR data which are open and accessible to everyone.
+	- E.g. ImageNet pretrained backbones/networks.
+- You are allowed to use other open datasets for training the models, however, they must be datasets with RGB-images and/or LiDAR-data.

+To be eligible for prizes both the source-code and a 2-page paper must be submitted, allowing us to verify the submission according to the rules.

 ### Dataset